awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 ## Loading the SSB Tables<a name="tutorial-loading-run-copy-load-tables"></a>

-You will use the following COPY commands to load each of the tables in the SSB schema\.
+You use the following COPY commands to load each of the tables in the SSB schema\.
 The command to each table demonstrates different COPY options and troubleshooting techniques\.

 To load the SSB tables, follow these steps: